Seeed-Solution/Solution_IndoorPositioning_H5/README.md

 1.  **`server/web_config.json`** (Formerly `miniprogram_config.json` in terms of primary map/beacon data for the server)
     *   **Purpose:** Defines the map layout, beacon locations (x, y coordinates), beacon identifiers (MAC address, display name, TxPower/reference RSSI), and the signal propagation factor (n) **for server-side tracker positioning**.
     *   **Source:** This file is created or updated when a user imports a valid configuration JSON through the **"Tracker Mode Configuration" view** in the Web Frontend.
-The JSON itself is typically first generated by the Miniprogram tool and potentially refined in the "Map & Beacon Configuration" web view.
+The JSON itself is typically first created or refined in the **"Map & Beacon Configuration" view** in the Web UI.
     *   **Example Snippet (conceptual):**
         ```json
         {